New? Visiting? We’re glad you’re here.

 I’m not baptized…tell me about that?

 “In the waters of baptism, we are lovingly adopted by God into God’s family, which we call the Church, and given God’s own life to share and reminded that nothing can separate us from God’s love in Christ.”
 Holy Baptism, which can be performed through pouring of water or immersion in it, marks a formal entrance to the congregation and wider Church; the candidates for the sacrament make a series of vows, including an affirmation of the Baptismal Covenant and are baptized in the Name of the Father, Son, and Holy Spirit.
-They are marked as Christ’s own for ever, having “clothed [themselves] with Christ” (Galatians 3:27).”
+They are marked as Christ’s own forever, having “clothed [themselves] with Christ” (Galatians 3:27).”

 In the Episcopal tradition, a person of any age can be baptized.
-For babies and very young children, sponsors (or “godparents”) make the promises to grow in faith on their behalf, promises that a baptized person renews at confirmation. ( Learn more about baptism, confirmation, as well as about other ways of becoming an Episcopalian, under “Life Events.”)
+For babies and very young children, sponsors (or “godparents”) make the promises to grow in faith on their behalf, promises that a baptized person renews at confirmation. ( Learn more about baptism, confirmation, as well as about other ways of becoming an Episcopalian, under “Sacraments.”)

 I’m attending a funeral.
 What do I need to know?